-I am Igor Kovac, a visiting researcher at The Center for Peace and Security Studies (cPASS), located at the University of California, San Diego (UCSD).
-I have received my Ph.D. at the University of Cincinnati, and I currently serve as the Foreign Policy Advisor to the Slovenian Prime Minister.
+I am Igor Kovac, a visiting researcher at The Center for Peace and Security Studies (cPASS), located at the University of California, San Diego (UCSD), and a Fellow at The Center for Cyber Strategy and Policy at the University of Cincinnati, where I also had received my Ph.D.

 I am interested in big themes tangent to the structure of the international system, its stability, order, security, and great power relations.
-I approach these questions as an intersection of International Security and International Political Economy.
+I approach these questions in the intersection of International Security and International Political Economy.
+Recent study, therefore, looks at the central bank digital currencies as a crucial threat for the US hegemony.

 I have held a pre-doctoral fellow position at the Institute for Security and Conflict Studies at the George Washington University, and have obtained a M.A. in International Studies from The Vienna School of International Studies, M.S. in Sport Science, and a B.Sc. in International Relations, both from University of Ljubljana respectively.